 |Transcription start site||Variable often contains a -35 and -10 region||TATA box||TATA box|

 G- peptidoglycan and outer membrane

 |none or cellulose|

 Archaea are a unique form of life, as different phylogenetically from bacteria as they are from eukaryotes.

 DNA-dependent RNA polymerases in bacteria and archaea are different from each other.
-The primary RNA polymerase of all organisms is responsible for creating messenger RNA that is then translated into proteins at the ribosome.
-Bacterial RNA polymerase is relatively simple, containing 5 different proteins.
-In contrast, RNA polymerase from methanogens and halophiles (both Archaea) contains 8 proteins.
-In hyperthermophiles (Archaea) RNA polymerase is even more complex, containing 10 proteins.
+The primary RNA polymerase of all organisms is responsible for creating messenger RNA that the ribosome then translates into proteins.
+Bacterial RNA polymerase is relatively simple, containing five different proteins.
+In contrast, RNA polymerase from methanogens and halophiles (both Archaea) contains eight proteins.
+In hyperthermophiles (Archaea) RNA polymerase is even more complex, containing ten proteins.
 None of the archaeal RNA polymerases are affected by the antibiotic rifampicin, a known inhibitor of the bacterial RNA polymerase.
 The eukaryotic RNA polymerase responsible for most mRNA transcription (termed RNA polymerase II) contains 12 proteins and is similar to the RNA polymerase in the archaea.

 RNA polymerases from all organisms recognize a variety of start sequences or promoters (Figure 3.37).
 A promoter for mRNA transcription in bacteria is recognized by the sigma protein and has two recognition zones about 10 and 35 bases before the transcription start site.
 In archaea and eukaryotes the transcription recognition sequence is a TATA sequence (termed the TATA box) and transcription is regulated by various protein transcription factors that bind to regions near the TATA box and then recruit RNA polymerase.